 Like all fortified wines, Lillet comes in smaller portions than regular table wine.
 Thus, a regular white or red wine glass is too big.

-The best practice is to treat Lillet like your wines: Put it into a dark and cold place in your cellar.
+The best practice is to treat it like your table wines: Put it into a dark and cold place in your cellar.
 A cabinet in your living room might be fine, too, as long as the temperature is stable and not too high.
 Keep it away from sources of vibration like your air conditioning or your fridge, though.

 How Long Does Lillet Last?

 When you open it, its shelf life decreases significantly.
 Put it into a fridge, and you can enjoy it for 4 to 6 weeks, maybe even longer.
-However, it’s possible to sense some bitter off-flavors if you keep it that long.
+However, it is possible to sense some bitter off-flavors if you keep it that long.
 Better consume it within one month after opening it.